 Accordingly, the team will investigate and monitor to determine the cause of death suspected of hand, foot and mouth disease in Tan Binh commune.
-At the same time, provide guidance on hand, foot and mouth disease prevention in the locality.
-In addition, La Gi Medical Center will conduct a retrospective investigation 2 weeks before the disease.
-The patient did not come into contact, eat or live with children suspected of having hand, foot and mouth disease.
-No cases of this disease have been detected within a 100 meter radius from the patient's house.
-About 2 months ago, the patient was bitten by a neighbor's dog and the dog could not be tracked.
-Through reviewing the patient's epidemiological history and clinical course, it was noted that there were risk factors for rabies.
+At the same time, guide the prevention of hand, foot and mouth disease in the locality.
+In addition, La Gi Medical Center retrospectively exploited 2 weeks before the disease.
+The patient did not contact, eat, or live with children suspected of having hand, foot and mouth disease.
+Within a radius of 100 m from the patient's house, no cases of this disease were detected.
+About 2 months ago, the patient was bitten by a neighbor's dog and then could not be monitored.
+Through reviewing the report on the patient's epidemiological history and clinical course, it was noted that there were risk factors for rabies.

-Therefore, today, the team will investigate and monitor at La Gi Regional General Hospital, La Gi Medical Center and conduct field work in Tan Binh commune to consult and determine the cause of death of the patient.
+Therefore, today, the team will investigate and monitor at La Gi Regional General Hospital, La Gi Medical Center and the field in Tan Binh commune to consult and determine the cause of death of the patient.

 Source